Deutschlandfunk Kultur – cultural news

 Academy Museum honors Sidney Poitier

-The farmer’s son, who grew up in the poorest of circumstances in the Bahamas, was the first black man to be awarded the Oscar for best leading actor in 1964 for the film “Lilien auf dem Felde”.
+The farmer’s son, who grew up in the poorest of circumstances in the Bahamas, was the first black man to be named best actor in 1964 for the film “Lilien auf dem Felde”.
 The opening of the Museum of the Film Academy, which awards the Oscars every year, is scheduled for September 30th.
-The Oscar Academy’s collection, including films, scripts, props and costumes, will be on view over an area of almost 30,000 square meters.
+The Academy’s collection, including films, scripts, props and costumes, will be on display over an area of almost 30,000 square meters.
 Stars like Steven Spielberg, Barbra Streisand and George Lucas, but also film studios and companies donated millions for the facility.